signalfx/signalfx-go-tracing/CONTRIBUTING.md

 ```
 Please apply the same logic for Pull Requests, start with the package name, followed by a colon and a description of the change, just like
 the official [Go language](https://github.com/golang/go/pulls).

+## Cutting a new release

+In [tracing.go](./tracing/tracing.go), update the const `signalfxVersionValue` to reflect the release version.
+This value
+will be tagged in every span.